The Attorney - Cover

 “Sustained.”

-That ended Thad’s questioning and he turned this witness over to Connelly.
-Scott took the approach that it is common practice to test the low range in settling claims and what Boyle did is just a normal practice in adjusting claims in the insurance industry.
+That ended Thad’s questioning and he turned this witness over to Scott.
+Scott took the approach that it is common practice to test the low range in settling claims and what Boyle did is just a normal practice in adjusting insurance claims in the industry.
 He tried to give the impression that there was nothing wrong in doing this as this is how business was done.

 Thad then called Kevin Boyle as his next witness.
-He asked him the same questions he had asked the prior witness to include reading his negotiation report.
+He asked him pretty much the same questions he had asked the claim manager to include reading his negotiation report.

 “Why did you only offer forty-five thousand to settle the claim?”